 **All OBEWL workshops and conferences are offered free of charge to educators working in NYS schools.
 Educators can earn CTLE credit by attending live events or viewing the recording and scoring at least a 7 out of 10 on a multiple-choice post assessment.**

-In an effort to assure that as many educators as possible are prepared to revise their Checkpoint A curricula prior to implementation of the revised NYS Learning Standards for World Languages in September of 2023, OBEWL will host free collaborative unit design workshops in the summer of 2022 in nine regions of New York (Capital, Hudson Valley, Long Island, Mid-State, Mid-West, New York City, Northern NY, Southern Tier, and Western regions).
-Teachers can attend one or both days to work collaboratively with others who teach the same language to develop Checkpoint A unit plans aligned to the revised standards.
+In an effort to assure that as many educators as possible are prepared to revise their Checkpoint A curricula prior to implementation of the revised NYS Learning Standards for World Languages in September of 2023, OBEWL will host free collaborative unit design workshops in the summer of 2022 in eight regions of New York (Capital, Hudson Valley, Long Island, Mid-State, Mid-West, New York City, Southern Tier, and Western regions).
+Teachers are encouraged to attend the first or both sessions as each one will build upon the other.
+During these sessions, teachers will work collaboratively with others who teach the same language to develop Checkpoint A unit plans aligned to the revised standards.
 The events will run from 9:00 a.m. to 2:00 p.m. on each day with a one-hour break for lunch (not provided).
 A total of four (4) hours of CTLE credit will be awarded for each day attended.
-To participate, educators must register in advance using the following online form.
-Registrations will be accepted on a first come, first serve basis until the venue capacity has been reached.
-Regions, dates and locations for these events are listed below.
+Regions, dates, and locations for these events are listed below.

 Dates and Locations by Region